dotnet/runtime/src/clr/Documentation/project-docs/garbage-collector-guidelines.md

 ## Functional Testing ##
 A functional test run executes the same code as a stress run, but only runs for 30 minutes.

-Instructions for running stress are located in the repo at tests\src\GC\Stress\stress_run_readme.txt.

 It is recommended that you run at least some of the below PR-triggered CI jobs: